xapids/Hub-Public/Nano Banana/Image -> JSON Extractor.md

 The "views" array defines the cameras for this room.
 Each entry is a camera definition:

 * "id": string – unique view id, e.g. "v_ref_1", "v_kit1_front".
-* "ref": string – which input image this view was derived from (for reference images) or a synthetic label (for generated views).
+- "ref": string | null – id of the source reference image (for views tied to an input photo), or null for synthetic views (e.g. orbit cameras).
 * "cam":

   * "rel": "corner" | "wall" | "free" – how the camera position is anchored.